Consider These Many Ways To Give

 There are many ways to help Airlink make a difference in emergencies around the world each year beyond traditional giving.
 Below are five ways you can help Airlink in a manner that fits your specific circumstances.

-Your bequest can ensure Airlink’s future!
-After you’ve take care of your family and friends, please consider extending your commitment to Airlink’s disaster response mission through a legacy gift in your will or estate plan.
+A gift in your will can ensure Airlink’s future!
+After you’ve taken care of your family and friends, please consider extending your commitment to Airlink’s disaster response mission through a legacy gift in your will or estate plan.
 There are many ways to write your bequest, including allocating percentage distributions, which can ensure that 100% of your estate is allocated.
+To make the process simple for you, Airlink has partnered with FreeWill: a free online tool that guides you through the process of making a will and legacy gift in just 20 minutes.
 For each type of bequest, you must use very specific language to indicate the precise direction of your assets, and to successfully carry out your final wishes.

 A General Purpose Specific Bequest is the distribution of a specific dollar amount or percentage of your estate.
 Naming Airlink as a beneficiary of a specific amount from your estate is easy: